-This feature allows you to export Key Exchange Keys to an available file system.
+This feature allows the user to export Key Exchange Keys to an available file system.

 Select Yes to load the Key Exchange Keys from the manufacturer's defaults.
 Select No to load the Key Exchange Keys from a file.
+The options are Yes and No.

 Select Yes to add the Key Exchange Keys from the manufacturer's defaults list to the existing Key Exchange Keys.
 Select No to load the Key Exchange Keys from a file.
+The options are Yes and No.

 Select Yes to delete the Key Exchange Keys.
 Select No to delete only a certificate from the key database.
+The options are Yes and No.